I-35W Mississippi River bridge

 The I-35W Mississippi River bridge (officially known as Bridge 9340) was an eight-lane, steel truss arch bridge that carried Interstate 35W across the Mississippi River one-half mile (875 m) downstream from the Saint Anthony Falls in Minneapolis, Minnesota, United States.
-The bridge opened in 1967 and was Minnesota's third busiest, carrying 140,000 vehicles daily.
-It experienced a catastrophic failure during the evening rush hour on August 1, 2007, killing 13 people and injuring 145.
-The NTSB cited a design flaw as the likely cause of the collapse, noting that an excessively thin gusset plate ripped along a line of rivets, and that additional weight on the bridge at the time contributed to the catastrophic failure.
+The bridge opened in 1967, and was Minnesota's third busiest, carrying 140,000 vehicles daily.
+After 39 years in service, it experienced a catastrophic failure during the evening rush hour on August 1, 2007, killing 13 people and injuring 145.
+The National Transportation Safety Board (NTSB) cited a design flaw as the likely cause of the collapse, noting that an excessively thin gusset plate ripped along a line of rivets.
+The amount of weight on the bridge at the time of failure was also cited by the NTSB as a contributing factor.

 Help came immediately from mutual aid in the seven-county Minneapolis–Saint Paul metropolitan area and emergency response personnel, charities, and volunteers.
-Within a few days of the collapse, the Minnesota Department of Transportation (Mn/DOT) planned its replacement with the I-35W Saint Anthony Falls Bridge.
-Construction on the replacement bridge was completed quickly, with it opening on September 18, 2008.
+Within a few days of the collapse, the Minnesota Department of Transportation (MnDOT) planned its replacement with the I-35W Saint Anthony Falls Bridge.
+The construction of the replacement bridge was completed quickly, and the new bridge officially opened on September 18, 2008.

 Location and site history

-The bridge was located in Minneapolis, Minnesota's largest city and connected the neighborhoods of Downtown East and Marcy-Holmes.
+The bridge was located in Minneapolis, Minnesota's largest city, and connected the neighborhoods of Downtown East and Marcy-Holmes.
 The south abutment was northeast of the Hubert H. Humphrey Metrodome, and the north abutment was northwest of the University of Minnesota East Bank campus.
 The bridge was the southeastern boundary of the "Mississippi Mile" downtown riverfront parkland.
 Downstream is the 10th Avenue Bridge, once known as the Cedar Avenue Bridge.
 Immediately upstream is the Saint Anthony Falls lower lock and dam.
 The first bridge upstream is the historic Stone Arch Bridge, built for the Great Northern Railway and now used for bicycle and pedestrian traffic.

 The north foundation pier of the bridge was near a hydroelectric plant that was razed in 1988.
 The south abutment was in an area polluted by a coal gas processing plant and a facility for storing and processing petroleum products.
 These uses effectively created a toxic waste site under the bridge, leading to a lawsuit and the removal of the contaminated soil.
 No relationship has been claimed between these previous uses and the bridge failure.